robinsloan/the-oakland-follower-sentinel/README.md

 You can press `Esc` to toggle the Springfile editor.

+You can press `Cmd-Shift-P` to toggle the publishing panel and get yourself a bit more viewing space.

 If you click on a link to a Spring '83 URL, the client will show you a preview, with a quick-selectable URL that makes it easy to add that board to your Springfile, if you wish.

 The client tries its best to synchronize your Springfile across different browsers using the same keypair.
 You can turn this off by adding this line to your Springfile: